-CIN U45400DL2009GOI194792

-Registration Date 30 th September, 2009

-Name of the Company IRCON INFRASTRUCTURE & SERVICES

-LIMITED

-Category / Sub-Category Company Limited by Share

-of the Company

-Address of the Registered office and contact Plot No. C-4, District Centre, Saket, New
+CIN U45400DL2009GOI194792 Registration Date 30 th September, 2009 Name of the Company IRCON INFRASTRUCTURE & SERVICES LIMITED Category / Sub-Category of the Company Company Limited by Share Address of the Registered office and contact details Plot No. C-4, District Centre, Saket, New Delhi- 110017 Ph.
+No. 011-29565666 Whether listed company No Name, Address and Contact details of Registrar and Transfer Agent, if any Not Applicable

-details Delhi- 110017

-Ph.
-No. 011-29565666

-Whether listed company No

-Name, Address and Contact Not Applicable

-details of Registrar and Transfer

-Agent, if any